 Since inception, we have incurred significant operating losses.
-Our net losses were \$28.7 million for the year ended December 31, 2014 and \$39.7 million for the year ended December 31, 2015 and \$10.8 million for the three months ended March 31, 2016.
-As of March 31, 2016, we had an accumulated deficit of \$140.0 million.
-Through March 31, 2016, we have financed our operations primarily through private placements of our preferred stock, public offerings of our common stock and borrowings under credit facilities.
-In June 2015, we completed a follow-on offering of our common stock, which resulted in the sale of 4,600,000 shares consisting of 3,200,000 shares being sold by us and 1,400,000 shares being sold by certain stockholders of the Company, including those shares sold in connection with the exercise by the underwriters of their option to purchase additional shares.
-We received net proceeds from the follow-on offering of approximately \$65.6 million after deducting underwriting discounts and offering costs.
-In the first quarter of 2014, we began recognizing revenue from sales of ReSure Sealant, which was approved in January 2014 by the U.S. Food and Drug Administration, or FDA, to seal clear corneal incisions following cataract surgery.
-We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials and, beginning in the first quarter of 2014, commercialization of ReSure Sealant.
+Our net losses were \$39.7 million for the year ended December 31, 2015, \$44.7 million for the year ended December 31, 2016 and \$34.7 million for the six months ended June 30, 2017.
+As of June 30, 2017, we had an accumulated deficit of \$208.6 million.
+Through June 30, 2017, we have financed our operations primarily through private placements of our preferred stock, public offerings of our common stock and borrowings under credit facilities.
+We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials, commercialization of ReSure Sealant and in preparation for a potential commercial launch of DEXTENZA.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.